2023 Samara Oblast gubernatorial election

-The 2023 Samara Oblast gubernatorial election will take place on 10 September 2023, on common election day.
-Incumbent Governor Dmitry Azarov is eligible to run for a second term in office.
+The 2023 Samara Oblast gubernatorial election took place on 8–10 September 2023, on common election day.
+Incumbent Governor Dmitry Azarov was re-elected to a second term in office.

 Background

 Federation Council member Dmitry Azarov, a former Mayor of Samara, was appointed acting Governor of Samara Oblast in September 2017, replacing controversial 5-year Governor Nikolay Merkushkin, who resigned at his own request.
 Azarov overwhelmingly won the 2018 gubernatorial election in his own right with 72.63% of the vote over a field of 5 opponents.

 Candidates

 In Samara Oblast candidates for Governor can be nominated only by registered political parties, self-nomination is not possible.
 However, candidates are not obliged to be members of the nominating party.
 Candidate for Governor of Samara Oblast should be a Russian citizen and at least 30 years old.
 Candidates for Governor should not have a foreign citizenship or residence permit.
 Each candidate in order to be registered is required to collect at least 5% of signatures of members and heads of municipalities.
 Also gubernatorial candidates present 3 candidacies to the Federation Council and election winner later appoints one of the presented candidates.